-Aboriginal and Torres Strait Islander children are more likely than non-Indigenous children to experience tooth decay.
-Several factors contribute towards the poorer oral health of Indigenous children, including social disadvantage and lack of access to appropriate diet and dental services.
+Aboriginal and Torres Strait Islander (First Nations) children are more likely than non-Indigenous children to experience tooth decay.
+Several factors contribute towards the poorer oral health of First Nations children, including social disadvantage and lack of access to appropriate diet and dental services.

-Since 2007, the Australian Government has helped fund oral health services for Indigenous children aged under 16 in the Northern Territory.
+Since 2007, the Australian Government has helped fund oral health services for First Nations children aged under 16 in the Northern Territory.
 The Northern Territory Remote Aboriginal Investment Oral Health Program (NTRAI OHP) complements the Northern Territory Government Child Oral Health Program, by providing preventive (application of full-mouth fluoride varnish and fissure sealants) and clinical (tooth extractions, diagnostics, restorations and examinations) services.

-The Oral health outreach services for Aboriginal and Torres Strait Islander children in the Northern Territory, July 2012 to December 2021 presents data from the NTRAI OHP (AIHW 2022).
-In 2021, full-mouth fluoride varnish services, fissure sealant applications and clinical service visits were provided to Indigenous children in the Northern Territory under the NTRAI OHP.
+The Oral health outreach services for Aboriginal and Torres Strait Islander children in the Northern Territory, July 2012 to December 2022 presents data from the NTRAI OHP (AIHW 2023).

+How many First Nations children received services in the NTRAI OHP?

+In 2022, full-mouth fluoride varnish services, fissure sealant applications and clinical service visits were provided to First Nations children in the Northern Territory under the NTRAI OHP.
 Of those children:

-- 5,118 children received 6,422 full-mouth fluoride varnish services, an increase of 937 services from 2020 - 1,319 children received fissure sealant applications to 5,261 teeth during 1,408 services, an increase of 1,074 teeth from 2020

-• 2,447 children received clinical services during 3,026 visits (excluding 2,186 visits classified as urban)-such as dental assessments, fillings, extractions, or preventive services-a similar number of visits as in 2020.
+- 5,338 children received 6,603 full-mouth fluoride varnish services, an increase of 181 services from 2021 - 1,236 children received fissure sealant applications to 5,498 teeth during 1,346 services, an increase of 237 teeth from 2021 - 4,774 children received clinical services during 7,505 visits-such as dental assessments, fillings, extractions, or preventive services-more than twice as many visits as in 2021.
+This excludes 1,073 visits where only full-mouth fluoride varnish and/or fissure sealant services were provided.